markstringer-dti/markstringer-dti.github.io/dti.md

 So, I'm fine with a definition of ready.
 I just don't want it to be written down.
 Or if it is, I want the word draft written across it and I want to revisit regularly.
 I want it to emerge through practice.
 For anyone interested, this is a Wittgensteinian approach rather than a Platonic one.

 I mean, I'm not going to forbid anybody from writing things down.
 But if the team notice that they don't have anything to plan.
-And the reson for this is because none of the items in the backlog are "ready".
+And the reson for this is because none of the items in the to do list are "ready".
 According to the definition at least.
 I might suggest they don't focus so much on the definition of ready.
 Rather they just have a chat about the things that are most ready.
 What would need to happen to them for them to be ready?
 And so you might have already figured out what I'm going to say about "definition of done"?
 Something very similar.

 ### Concrete Practice